Tokyo Xtreme Racer: Kaidō Battle

-Kaidō Battle (街道バトル) is a spin-off series for the PlayStation 2 created by Genki.
+Kaidō Battle (街道バトル, Kaidōbatoru, lit.
+"Highway Battle") is a spin-off series for the PlayStation 2 created by Genki.
 They are focused on Touge racing and heavily centered on drifting.
 The franchise currently has three games, with two of them being released in North America under the Tokyo Xtreme Racer banner by Crave Entertainment.

 The series, like the main Shutokou Battle games, includes licensed cars and authentic Japanese mountain roads as courses.
 In Conquest Mode, the player competes during the day in drift contests, earning more points for holding a drift longer or for a quick combination of drifts, but earns no points if the player bumps against the wall or a guard rail.
 Doing this, the player earns money to buy new cars and modifications.
 Daytime racing also features racing for sponsors, which includes a kind of racing challenge determined by the sponsor.
 Beating a sponsor challenge earns the player a sponsor.
 Sponsors give the player better parts and extra bonuses for winning drift contests.

-At night, the player can challenge rivals in the parking lot, and race them in a vein similar to Shutokou Battle/Tokyo Xtreme Racer: the first one to have their life bar depleted loses; however, the first racer to cross the finish line will win the race.
+At night, the player can challenge rivals in the parking lot, and race them in a vein similar to Shutokō Battle/Tokyo Xtreme Racer: the first one to have their life bar depleted loses; however, the first racer to cross the finish line will win the race.
 Through the night, the player will face the "Tricksters", a type of mini-bosses in the course.
 After all the Tricksters have been beaten, the main boss of the course (called the "Slasher") will challenge the player through an in-game BBS system.
 After the Slasher has been beaten, the player may advance to the next stage.
 The final boss in the last course is called the "Emotional King."

 The story unfolds in Kaido Battle when Hiroki Koukami challenges and defeat all Slashers, including Motoya Iwasaki, the Speed King from Shutokou Battle, until he challenges Hamagaki, the Kaido President & 1st Emotional King in his yellow Pantera GTS at Irohazaka.
 By doing so, Koukami becomes the new Emotional King, while Hamagaki becomes a Trickster.